namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 1. Compute the distance from each point $\mathbf{x_i}$ to each cluster centroid $\mathbf{\mu_j}$,
 2. Assign each point to the centroid it is closest to.

-What's important to notice here is that each datapoint $\mathbf{x_i}$ does *its own thing*, i.e. no information or data is shared across individual datapoints, except for the here immutable (read-only) cluster centroids.
+What's important to notice here is that each data point $\mathbf{x_i}$ does *its own thing*, i.e. no information or data is shared across individual data points, except for the here immutable cluster centroids.
 This is nice, because complexity in parallel programming arises almost exclusively when data needs to be shared.
 If all we're doing is performing some computation on each point individually, then coding this up on a GPU is a piece of cake.

 Things get less rosy when we consider the *update* step, where we recompute the cluster centroids to be the mean of all points assigned to a particular centroid.
-Essentially, this is an average reduction, just that we aren't averaging over all values in the dataset, but doing one reduction over each cluster's respective subsets.
-The simplest way to do such a reduction is to use a global, *atomic* counter.
-This will be slow since the atomic counter increment will be greatly contended and serialize all threads, but doesn't require much thought -- so let's get to it!
+Essentially, this is an average reduction, just that we aren't averaging over all values in the dataset, but doing one reduction over each cluster's respective subset.
+The simplest way to do such a reduction is to use an *atomic* counter.
+This is slow since the atomic counter increment will be greatly contended and serialize all threads' accesses.
+However, it's easy to implement -- so let's get to it!
 Here is the CUDA code:

 ```cpp
 #include <algorithm>